-In this article we’ll be delving into the 5 ultimate French Riviera transportation options for a seamless, memorable trip.
+In this article we’ll be delving into the 5 French Riviera transportation options you need to know for a seamless, memorable trip.

-However, it is exceedingly easy to spend too much or to miss out on the experience you were craving by choosing the wrong form of transport.
-To steer you in the right direction (see what I did there?), below I cover the 5 best transportation options for the French Riviera.
+To steer you in the right direction (see what I did there?), I’m covering the 5 best transportation options for the French Riviera…

 1. Traveling the French Riviera by Bus